 The J. Paul Leonard Library Collection Development Policy establishes guidelines for the continued growth and maintenance of library collections at San Francisco State University’s J. Paul Leonard Library (JPLL).
 It is intended both to guide the selection of materials and to inform the community of the motives, standards, and procedures used in collection development at San Francisco State.
 However, it is also a living document that will evolve as SF State’s information needs and the nature of our collections change.

 The J. Paul Leonard Library’s Collection Development Policy works in accordance with the Library’s general Mission and Goals, including:

-- Encouraging through collections and access exploration of the broadest spectrum of viewpoints, constructs, cultures, beliefs and methodologies;
+- Through collections and access, the Library encourages exploration of the broadest spectrum of viewpoints, constructs, cultures, beliefs and methodologies.

 - In alignment with the University’s mission, the Library endeavors to promote equity, inclusion, social justice, and an understanding and appreciation of diversity through its collections.